Steven Universe Future: LGBTQ representation

-In "Volleyball," Pink Pearl (nicknamed "Volleyball") reminisces romantically over Pink Diamond, to which Pearl sneers, "Looks like someone's still got it bad," insinuating that - like Pearl once did - Pink Pearl still harbors romantic feelings towards the late Pink Diamond.
+In "Volleyball", Pink Pearl (nicknamed "Volleyball") reminisces romantically over Pink Diamond, to which Pearl sneers, "Looks like someone's still got it bad", insinuating that - like Pearl once did - Pink Pearl still harbors romantic feelings towards the late Pink Diamond.
 However, it is later revealed that Pink Diamond physically abused Pink Pearl, causing irreparable psychological trauma that is reflected in Pink Pearl's physical form as a head injury.

-In "Bismuth Casual," Bismuth indirectly confesses she has a crush on Pearl.
-Both characters are female-coded and use feminine pronouns, like all gems, though some sources argue that all gems are non-binary, as they are "genderless sentient aliens."
+In "Bismuth Casual", Bismuth indirectly confesses she has a crush on Pearl.
+Both characters are female-coded and use feminine pronouns, like all gems, though some sources argue that all gems are non-binary, as they are "genderless sentient aliens".

-In 2020, Maya Peterson, a storyboarder for the show, stated that Peridot was asexual and aromantic, despite Peterson's reservations that she is only a secondary creator of the show.
+In 2020, Maya Peterson, a storyboarder for the show, stated that Peridot's disinterest in fusion is meant to represent asexuality and aromanticism, despite Peterson's reservations that she is only a secondary creator of the show.
 Before (and after this point), fans had shipped Peridot with various other characters, specifically Lapis Lazuli and Amethyst, some reviewers even seeing Peridot and Lapis in a "close, loving relationship" in 2018 when the two characters lived together in a barn.
 The announcement of Peridot's asexuality/aromanticism pleased many fans.
 Peterson also stated that the show's writers did not discuss whether or not Peridot was autistic, although it was a possibility, and many fans perceived Peridot to be on the spectrum.
+When Rebecca Sugar, who created the character, was asked if Peridot might be autistic, she said that she doesn't think of any of the gems as neurotypical, and that she's thrilled autistic viewers can relate to Peridot.

+In addition to LGBTQ characters, the series also engages in camp, an aesthetic sensibility historically associated with LGBTQ culture, to tackle complex issues such as decolonization.